SunZia

 Project Execution

-From transportation and logistics to safe construction and commissioning, every element requires precise coordination across multiple states and stakeholders, demonstrating that giga‑scale projects are achievable with the right combination of partnership, innovation, and flexibility.
+From transportation and logistics to safe construction and commissioning, every element required precise coordination across multiple states and stakeholders, demonstrating that giga‑scale projects are achievable with the right combination of partnership, innovation, and flexibility.
+This was reflected in the delivery of 726 blades and 968 tower sections to site, supporting the installation of 242 V163-4.5 MW wind turbines for Vestas’ largest onshore project in the U.S.